About the CAJAL Advanced Neuroscience Training Programme

 FENS and the International Brain Research Organization (IBRO) organise the CAJAL Training Programme in collaboration with Bordeaux Neurocampus and the Champalimaud Foundation, selected after a call for partner venues in 2014.

-Take advantage of this new European training programme, which provides two-or-three-week hands-on courses to a group of about 20 international students in two major European neuroscience facilities.
+Take advantage of this new European training programme, which provides two-or-three-week hands-on courses to a group of about 20 international advanced students (early career scientists: PhD students and early postdocs) in two major European neuroscience facilities.
 Courses are project-based and designed by first-class neuroscientists.

 Leadership and organisation

 The CAJAL Steering Committee (CSC) acts as an independent identity towards scientists, participants and partners.
 On behalf of the four founding institutions, it is thus the task of the CSC to ensure the global direction of the programme and as such, function as a focal contact point in regard to all new developments of the programme.
 The Central Administration of the CAJAL programme, which is based in Brussels at the FENS main office, functions as the administrative address for the CSC (see organisational chart).